AND48/table-filters/README.md

-# Column sorting for Laravel 8
+# Table filters for Laravel 8

 Package for  making Eloquent models filterable.